 A 2.5-hour drive southeast of Tallahassee will bring you to the youthful college town of Gainesville.
 Take a peek at this TripMemos article dedicated to Gainesville before visiting the home of the FL Gators.

 After you’re done in Gainesville, travel 1.5-hours east to reach historic St. Augustine.
 Founded in the 1560s, St. Augustine is America's oldest city and has dozens of noteworthy museums chronicling the city's history.

 You can find our picks for the 13 best things to do in St. Augustine on this link.

 Lastly, travel 1-hour south of St. Augustine to one of America’s speediest cities: Daytona Beach.
 Of course, visiting the International Speedway is a must, but be sure to check out some of these other awesome things to do in Daytona Beach.

 I hope you found these itineraries helpful.
 If nothing else, maybe they helped you get to know new places in Florida to see, perhaps ones that you hadn't considered before.
 You can now work your own version of any of these plans, to suit your needs.

 If you have more suggestions, please do leave me a comment to let me know!
-Anything super important that we forgot on any of these route?
-Anything you would have done different?
+Anything super important that we forgot on any of these routes?
+Anything you would have done differently?
 I'd love to hear about it!